pupueys/NEA/README.md

 Essentially, the polling mode "waits" for a character to be received into the recieve data register (RDR), i.e. undergoes an infinite `while` loop until data is received.
 Once data is received, it is stored into the global receive buffer `rx_buffer` and checks for the terminating character.
 Note that the size of `rx_buffer` is defind by `BUFFER_SIZE` in `main.c`  which can be changed.
 If the terminating character is reached, it ends the receiving loop and returns to a callback function.
 Otherwise, the program remains in the programming loop.

 To deactivate the polling mode, set `polling_flag = false` in `main.c`.
 This disables the `SerialReceiveString` function and instead now the program relies on interrupts to receive data.
 In this case, the double buffers within the `SerialPort` struct are used, switching modes every time a full string is received.
 More specifically, there are two buffers in the `SerialPort` struct, denoted `buffer` and `second_buffer`.
 Initially, data is read into `buffer` until a terminating character is received.
 Once the terminating character is received, the two buffers are "swapped" and now the `second_buffer` is used to receive any new characters.
 In the meantime, the data in `buffer` can be used for other routines such as parsing, transmission, etc.
+Furthermore, if the buffer is filled, the null terminator is appended and receiving ends.
+More specificially, if the penultimate byte of the buffer is reached, the null terminating character `\0` is appended and receiving is ended.
+If there is still data to receive, this will now be received in the second buffer.

 ### The Double Buffers
 As mentioned, double buffers are used to allow multiple actions to occur at once, e.g. receiving and manipluating two different buffers.
 These are stored as elements of the `SerialPort` struct, and have a user-defined buffer size which is mediated by `malloc` to initialise.